PSHE

 As part of its mission to create well-rounded and high-achieving pupils, Mount Pleasant takes its PSHE curriculum very seriously.
 In Early Years, PSHE underpins learning and development in all areas.
 From Year 1, teaching staff ensure that PSHE is given a place in the curriculum, and it is timetabled and taught in a committed way.

-Our curriculum, uses the SCARF PSHE scheme, which covers the DfE 2020 statutory requirements for Relationships Education and Health Education, alongside the PSHE Association Program of Study content.
+Our curriculum, uses the SCARF, MyHappyMind and Pol-ed schemes of learning; these cover the DfE 2020 statutory requirements for Relationships Education and Health Education, alongside the PSHE Association Program of Study content.
 Covering both the DfE statutory requirements and the PSHE Association’s advisory content together, ensures a comprehensive, spiral curriculum of PSHE.
 The curriculum has been designed in consultation with parents and is tailored to reflect the needs of our children.
 The PSHE curriculum actively promotes fundamental British Values.
 First aid lessons are provided by St John’s Ambulance.
 The full curriculum can be seen in the PSHE long term plan.

 Our exciting and engaging PSHE lessons are delivered in a safe and nurturing environment by adults familiar to the children, which allows the children to feel secure and confident to discuss their feelings, thoughts and opinions on a wide range of topics.
 Whilst our long-term plan for our PSHE curriculum outlines the topics which will be covered throughout the year in each year group, there exists a flexibility within our curriculum for topics to be covered sooner, should an issue arise within a class or in the media, pertinent to that topic.